 Upstream: Friends of Central Park is a group of volunteers that meets monthly to help maintain park amenities and environs.
-The Friends also undertake special projects, including the new ‘jetty’ area and the biennial Upstream Art Trail.
+The Friends also undertake special projects, including the new ‘jetty’ area and the Upstream Art Trail.

 Central Park is part of the Town Belt, and is one of Wellington City’s oldest public parks.

 With the Moturoa stream running through it, the park extends for 13 hectares from the edge of the CBD and Te Aro Valley up to the suburb of Brooklyn.
-It contains mature stands of native and exotic trees, walking tracks, gardens and picnic areas, plus a playground with the two best flying foxes in the city.
+It contains mature stands of native and exotic trees, walking tracks, gardens and picnic areas, plus a playground with the three best flying foxes in the city.